-He is a member of the soloistensemble of Opera Zuid (Maastricht) where he was heard as Papageno (Die Zauberflӧte-Mozart),Figaro (Le Nozze di Figaro-Mozart), Popolani (Barbe Bleue-Offenbach), Sagrestano (Tosca-Puccini) , Zio Bonzo (Madama Butterfly), Escamillo (Carmen-Bizet), De Bretigny (Manon-Massenet) and Falke (Die Fledermaus-Strauss).
-He is currently adding more dramatic roles to his repertory like Tonio (I Pagliacci-Leonvavallo), Alfio (Cavalleria Rusticana-Mascagni), Riccardo (I Puritani) and Amonasro (Aida-Verdi).
+He was a member of the soloistensembles of Opera Zuid (Maastricht) and Theather Aachen where he was heard as Papageno (Die Zauberflӧte-Mozart),Figaro (Le Nozze di Figaro-Mozart), Popolani (Barbe Bleue-Offenbach), Sagrestano (Tosca-Puccini) , Zio Bonzo (Madama Butterfly), Escamillo (Carmen-Bizet), De Bretigny (Manon-Massenet), D’Obigny (La Traviata-Verdi) and Falke (Die Fledermaus-Strauss).
+He is currently adding more dramatic roles to his repertory like Tonio (I Pagliacci-Leonvavallo), Alfio (Cavalleria Rusticana-Mascagni) and Amonasro (Aida-Verdi).

 After winning a first prize at the Nico Dostal singingcompetition(Austria) he made his debut as Papageno during the Vienna Mozart week in the baroque theater Schӧnbrunn and as Dandini in Rossini’s La Cenerentola at the Rheinsberg festival.

-Subsequently he sang roles like Figaro and Conte Almaviva (Le Nozze Di Figaro-Mozart), Don Giovanni (Don Giovanni-Mozart),Guglielmo (Cosi fan tutte-Mozart),Pimpinone (Pimpinone-Telemann),Uberto (La serva padrone- Pergolesi), Action (West Side Story-Bernstein),Maitre Jean (La Colombe-Gounod), Basilowitsch (Der Graf von Luxemburg-Lehar) ,Senator(Die Gezeichneten-Schreker),Demetrius (Midsummernightsdream-Britten),Patrocles (King Priam-Tippett) and Sacha (Moskva Cheryomushki) .
+Subsequently he sang roles like Don Giovanni (Don Giovanni-Mozart),Guglielmo (Cosi fan tutte-Mozart),Pimpinone (Pimpinone-Telemann),Uberto (La serva padrone- Pergolesi), Action (West Side Story-Bernstein),Maitre Jean (La Colombe-Gounod), Basilowitsch (Der Graf von Luxemburg-Lehar) ,Senator(Die Gezeichneten-Schreker),Demetrius (Midsummernightsdream-Britten),Patrocles (King Priam-Tippett) and Sacha (Moskva Cheryomushki) .
 Wich he interpreted at the Vienna Chamberopera,Stadttheater Baden, The Nationale Reisopera Enschede, De Nederlandse Opera Amsterdam and various international festivals.

 He also established himself as a concertsinger and sings at several of the most important concerthalls in Europe and Japan.
 He is especially a regular guest in the Royal concertgebouw Amsterdam( among others in the famous Saturday matinee concerts) in works like Hӓndel’s Messiah, Dvorak’s Stabat Mater and Requiem, Brahms’Requiem and Mahler’s Lieder eines fahrenden Gesellen.

 With the Brabant orchestra under Michael Tabachnik he sang Joseph in Berlioz’L’enfance du Christ and with the Netherlands Radio philharmonic orchestra under Edo de Waart he was heard as L’ami in Debussy’s La chute de la maison Usher.
-With that same orchestra; this time under the direction of Alexander Liebreich he performed the Don Quichottesongs by Ravel and Ibert.
+With that same orchestra this time under the direction of Alexander Liebreich he performed the Don Quichottesongs by Ravel and Ibert.